Cyndi Gusler is an EMU alum and an MFA graduate of James Madison University. Cyndi has a background in painting and drawing

 Jerry, an artist and renowned digital media producer, teaches photography and digital media-related courses such as Photography Two, 2-D Animation/After Effects, , Alternative Processes, Cinema and Visual Theory, Hybrid Storytelling and Documentary Production.

 Jerry is the recipient of more than a dozen awards in recognition of his video, public service announcements, and websites.
-Journey Toward Forgiveness, a documentary that he produced, originally aired on ABC in December of 2001 and was aired again in 2003 on the Hallmark Channel.
-For more information see Journey Toward Forgiveness.
+Journey Toward Forgiveness, (can be found on Amazon Prime) a documentary that he produced, originally aired on ABC in December of 2001 and was aired again in 2003 on the Hallmark Channel.
 In his 12 years at Mennonite Media, Jerry produced “Turning Toward Jesus”, a curriculum to explore Jesus and faith.
-He produced several series: Rhythms of Peace, Beyond the News and Cloud of Witnesses, and developed the Third Way Café (www.thirdway.com) Mennonite Media’s web site.
+He produced several series: Rhythms of Peace, Beyond the News and Cloud of Witnesses.

-Jerry has three digitography pieces touring nationally as part of CIVA’s (Christians in the Visual Arts) show, Art & Text: Images, Concepts and Insights.
+Jerry had three digitography pieces tour nationally as part of CIVA’s (Christians in the Visual Arts) show, Art & Text: Images, Concepts and Insights.

 Steven Johnson holds a B.A. in Art from Houghton College and an M.F.A. in Computer Art (Emphasis in Multimedia and Interactivity) from Savannah College of Art and Design.

 Steven David Johnson is Professor of Visual and Communication Arts at EMU in Virginia’s Shenandoah Valley.
 His photography of the natural world has appeared in Orion, BBCFocus Magazine, National Geographic Kids Books, National Science Teachers Association Press books, and numerous conservation publications and journals.
 He is vice-president of Virginia Wilderness Committee.